 And the resulting hover solution is found as follows:

-This means that the optimal power hover solution for the co-axial configuration is found when the fuselage is streamline-shape and aerodynamic.
+This means that the optimal-power hover solution for the co-axial configuration can be reached when the fuselage is streamline-shape and aerodynamic.
 Without considering the streamline-shape fuselage, the optimal-power hover solution will be as follows:

 The results clearly show the significant contribution of the streamline-shape fuselage on reducing power consumption.
 Fig. \ref{coaxial3} also shows the strong relationship between the specific power and $\frac{R_B}{R_p}$ ratio.